oofnikj/jenkins-easy/README.md

 **NOTE:** As of December 2020 the `kustomize` sub-command built in to `kubectl` is incompatible with the v3 manifest in this repository.
 Don't use `kubectl kustomize`!
 Instead, install `kustomize` 3.x with your favorite package manager.

-* Deploy the FluxCD Helm Operator:
+* From the `deploy` directory, deploy the FluxCD Helm Operator:
 ```sh
 $ kustomize build helm-operator | kubectl apply -f-
 ```